LamiaSristy/LamiaSristy/README.md

--🔭 I’m currently undergoing the Microverse Full Stack Development program, as a student as well as a mentor.🌟🌟
+-🔭 I’m currently undergoing the Microverse Full-Stack Development program, as a student as well as a mentor.🌟🌟

 -👀 I’m looking for an opportunity as a Full-Stack Software Developer in the Netherlands, as well as a remote opportunity so if you are looking for someone, let me know!.🙋